OlegBurdukov1020/Binomial-model/README.md

 I'd also like to pay a tribute to the Group 1 from this course for their commitment on our common work item and to my trusted peer advisor Ivan Tsots for his organisational advice on my project

 ## Contents
-- 'Binomial model.R' – the main R script with all function.
+- 'Binomial model.R' – the main R script with all functions.

 ## Description of Functions
 binomial.eu.call() --- estimates the present value of an European call.